kekeli92/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-This funtion returns the length of a string
+This function prints a string with a new line, to